rbontekoe/BAWJ/docs/src/chapter8.md

 stm(i::PaidInvoice) = i._stm
 ```

-ou see that I refer to the abstract data type `Invoice` for retrieving the field values of `UnpaidInvoice` or `PaidInvoice`.
+You see that I refer to the abstract data type `Invoice` for retrieving the field values of `UnpaidInvoice` or `PaidInvoice`.
 Except, when I need the payment data I refer explicitly to `PaidInvoce`.

 ## 8.1 Case Study Part One - Redefining BodyItem as a Concrete Datatype

 Our boss wants our module to be able to print invoices with more than one item, e.g. books and in-company training.
 He also believes that `Structure` must resemble a hard copy invoice and that any additional information should be retrieved from the metadata.
-So, `BodyItem` must be the leave of the tree.
+Promoting `BodyItem` to a leave of the tree could cause problems if we have already stored invoices.
+It is easier to add another leave, `InvoiceItem`.

 ```
  ____Structure____
  ↓       ↓       ↓
 Meta   Header   BodyItem
+                 ↓    ↓
+   OpentrainingItem  InvoiceItem
 ```

 Example of the body of a hard copy invoice: